Xia-Yijie/Xponge/README.md

 Xponge is a lightweight and easy-customizing python package to perform pre- and post-processing of molecular simulations.

-Xponge is mainly designed for the molecular dynamics (MD) program [SPONGE]([SPONGE: A GPU‐Accelerated Molecular Dynamics Package with Enhanced Sampling and AI‐Driven Algorithms (wiley.com)](https://onlinelibrary.wiley.com/doi/epdf/10.1002/cjoc.202100456)), but it can also output some general format files such as mol2 and PDB, so it may help the other molecular modelling programs too.
+Xponge is mainly designed for the molecular dynamics (MD) program [SPONGE](https://onlinelibrary.wiley.com/doi/epdf/10.1002/cjoc.202100456)), but it can also output some general format files such as mol2 and PDB, so it may help the other molecular modelling programs too.

 ## 2. Installation